RAJESHSAINI2113/LEGENDX/README.md

-# LunaChatBot
+# LEGENDChatBot
 Just Another Telegram Ai Chat Bot Written In Python With Pyrogram.

-Public Instance Of This Bot Can Be Found On Telegram As [@LunaChatBot](https://t.me/LunaChatBot)
+Public Instance Of This Bot Can Be Found On Telegram As [@LEGENDChatBot](https://t.me/LEGENDChatBot)

 <img src="https://hamker.me/z/rohegch_luna.jpg" width="200" align="right">